Part Two

 3. Choose the area of engagement

 As you consider the right areas to engage, think about initiating support in these impactful areas: Source-to-contract (S2C) execution, operational procurement (PR to PO) activities, spend analytics and value reporting, category management support.
+When determining where to begin, consider impactful areas such as:

 4. Consider leveraging strategic project support